-The Principal must approve all extended absences in advance.
+The principal must approve all extended absences in advance.
 Students who are given assignments prior to their absence will be required to turn in their work no later than five days following their return to school.
-Additionally, students will be required to make up exams, notebooks, labs, or other major projects within five days of their return.
+Also, students must make up exams, notebooks, labs, or other major projects within five days of their return.

 Note: A student may not be given credit for a class unless the student is in attendance for at least 90% of the time classes meet.
-An attendance committee, appointed by the Principal, would hear petitions for class credit by students who are in attendance fewer than 90% of the days due to extenuating circumstances.
+An attendance committee, appointed by the principal, would hear petitions for class credit by students who are in attendance fewer than 90% of the days due to extenuating circumstances.
 After an absence of three consecutive days or more, parents may contact the school to secure their child's assignments.
 Tests should be made up before or after school, not during class time.